veronicaguerrini/LightMetaEbwt_Alcob/README.md

 # LightMetaEbwt

-LightMetaEbwt is a new lightweight alignment-free and assembly-free framework for metagenomic classification that is combinatorial by nature and allows us to use little internal memory.
+LightMetaEbwt is a new lightweight alignment-free and assembly-free framework for metagenomic classification that is combinatorial by nature and allows us to use little internal memory [1].
 Let *S* be a large collection of biological sequences comprising both reads and genomes.
 For simplicity, we denote by *R* the subset of reads (metagenomic sample) and by *G* the subset of genomes (reference database).

 It takes in input:
 - the extended Burrows–Wheeler transform (ebwt), or multi-string BWT, of collection *S*;